alessiobussolari/better_seeder/README.md

 - **`seed_config`**
   Returns a hash with model-specific seeding settings:
     - `file_name`: The output file name (without extension)
     - `columns: { excluded: [...] }`: Columns to exclude from the generated data
     - `generate_data`: Boolean flag indicating whether to generate data dynamically (if false, existing records are used)
-  - `count`: The number of records to generate (default: 10)
+    - `count`: The number of parent records to generate (default: 10)
     - `load_data`: Boolean flag indicating whether the generated records should be inserted into the database
     - `parent`: For child models, specifies the parent model(s) used for injecting foreign keys
+    - **`childs` (Optional):** A hash to define child record generation:
+        - `count`: The number of child records to generate for each parent.
+        - `attributes`: A hash mapping attribute names to an array of values.
+Each child record will receive a distinct value from the provided array.

 - **`unique_keys` (Optional)**
   Returns an array of column groups (each group is an array of symbols) that must be unique.
 For example: